Updated: Sep 15

 Tiny black beetles feed on seedlings and jump when disturbed.
 The damage from their feeding habits can kill your seedlings off entirely.

-Solution: Use a lightweight floating row cover at the beginning of the season to prevent them from becoming an issue.
+Solution: Use a lightweight floating row cover at the beginning of the growing season to prevent them from becoming an issue.

 You can also try a homemade spray using 2 cups of rubbing alcohol, 5 cups of water, and one tablespoon of liquid soap.